RIAPS/riaps-integration/riaps-x86runtime/README.md

 ### Error While Adding Downloaded .vdi File as Disk

-If a VirtualBox Error of "Failed to open the disk image file <disk location>" occurs and indicates in the details that it "cannot register the hard disk <disk location>(<UUID>) because a hard disk <another disk location> with (<UUID>) already exists", the UUID for the new disk needs to be reset.
+If a VirtualBox Error of `Failed to open the disk image file <disk location>` occurs and indicates in the details that it "cannot register the hard disk <disk location>(<UUID>) because a hard disk <another disk location> with (<UUID>) already exists", the UUID for the new disk needs to be reset.
 This can be done by running the following command in a powershell.

 ```
 C:\Program Files\Oracle\VirtualBox> ./VBoxManage.exe internalcommands sethduuid "<disk location/name>.vdi"